Framework for Diversity, Equity and Inclusion

 We believe collaboration results in better outcomes.
 OTF believes a deeper understanding of diversity, equity and inclusion among all stakeholders is crucial to making progress.

-Stakeholders include employees, prospective employees, volunteers, applicants and grantees, government, public sector organizations, community members, grassroots agencies, experts, and the Public Benefit Sector.
+Stakeholders include employees, prospective employees, volunteers, applicants and grantees, government, public sector organizations, community members, grassroots organizations, experts, and the nonprofit sector.

 Accountability and reporting

 We believe establishing accountabilities provides clarity and helps drive productive efforts.
-We will establish clear accountabilities for our diversity and inclusion initiatives and commitments.
+We have established clear accountabilities for our diversity and inclusion initiatives and commitments.

 Communications